 As much as the P.E. training improves Lancour’s fighting skills, it is his conversations with Dan that gradually make of him a much more dangerous man.

 Lancour has never really thought about these matters carefully, but a number of anecdotes spring to mind.
 Here’s a story he tells Dan: “Back in Veron Pools, one of my neighbors used to be the Potentate of Lighthouse Pools (aumikins anshi).
 The fellow was anything but lazy.
-As soon as he succeeded to his title in Eryam, he decided that he wanted to direct the earnings from the products made by his family’s serfs in Briga into his holdings here in Eryam.
+As soon as he ascended to Eryam, he decided that he wanted to direct the earnings from the products made by his family’s serfs in Briga into his holdings here in Eryam.
 Basically, he thought that only a fool of a potentate would allow his economy to be split halfway, and that it made more sense to harvest Briga’s manpower (all Veronian serfs live there, and workers in Eryam have more rights and are far less productive) for money, invest it all in Eryam, and then feed some of the profits back into Briga.
 Bream-feeding was out of the question, Veronians tending to be lousy at it, and in any case he didn’t trust his own blood to carry out his wishes without close supervision.
 He applied to Incudea for permission to set up the scheme, and was accepted.
 Nobody knew whether the officials had been bribed, or simply persuaded that this could be a new model that would help the Phylarchy and Incudea in the end.
 Anyway, the pace picked up at Lighthouse Pools.
 The serfs in Briga worked their asses off according to precise directions sent by the fellow, and all the money from the wares sold went into a savings account at the Incudean Bank.
 The Potentate spent every day planning and scheming on how he would use the money as he made sure of the progress being made through periodic data downloads.
 The day finally came.
 The man went to the bank and tried to access his money.
 He was told that the money indeed was there, but it wasn’t his.
 A couple of months ago an old court case in Briga (so old he had forgotten about it) had been adjudicated against him.
-A cousin, another Potentate, had been declared legal possessor of Lighthouse Pools, and of the product of the land, and of the moneys.
+A cousin in Briga, another Potentate, had been declared legal possessor of Lighthouse Pools, and of the product of the land, and of the monies.
 The fellow was upset but what could he do?
 The data downloads he had received covered all economic activity on the planet, but he hadn’t thought to request legal information as well, and Incudea hadn’t volunteered it.
 He wasn’t around when the new Lighthouse lord came to collect…”

 Incudean domination of the universe extends to, or rather is undergirt by, an elaborate and dense information field.
 However, the legion of Incudean scientists constantly feeding the central hub in the Silver Planet share nothing at all with the vassal species.
 Therefore most sapient species in the universe know little about other species beyond their own planetary systems.
 Which means that one of the most important aspects of the multi-species E76th P.E.T.S. training was simply getting to know more about each other (to be precise: Lancour had never seen any of these species before, Sukara had seen Garlands in cages once or twice, Six had fought off Avas in ship battles without ever seeing them eye to eye, and Dan claimed he had only laid eyes on Inculae and Zeburajas and hadn’t even met another Danguang yet!).
 This necessity was put even more into relief by the fact that the unit was way down on the priority list and would be provided with outdated weaponry and mere Spinner craft to lug it around with.